mengjiegong70-hash/mengjiegong70-hash.github.io/_publications/2025-9-15-paper-title-number-3.md

 ---
-title: "The cost-balanced accessibility (CBA) model: a new framework for measuring urban accessibility with multi-objective considerations."
+title: "The cost-balanced accessibility (CBA) model: a new framework for measuring urban accessibility with multi-objective considerations"
 collection: publications
 category: manuscripts
 date: 2025-9-15